The Best Pumpkin Spice Bread

 - Line a loaf pan with parchment paper and set aside.

 - In a measuring cup stir together the milk and vanilla.
-Set aside.
+Set aside.1/3 cup milk, 1/2 tsp vanilla extract

 - In a mixer cream the butter.
-Then add sugars and mix until creamy.
+Then add sugars and mix until creamy.6 tbsp butter, 1 cup sugar, 1/3 cup brown sugar

-- Add the eggs, one at a time, to the butter/sugar mix.
+- Add the eggs, one at a time, to the butter/sugar mix.2 large eggs

-- Then add the pumpkin puree to the egg/butter/sugar mix.
-Combine.
+- Then add the pumpkin purée to the egg/butter/sugar mix.
+Combine.1 cup pumpkin purée

-- Add the flour mix to the pumpkin mix in 3 parts, alternating with the milk mix in 2 parts.
+- Add the flour mixture to the pumpkin mix in 3 parts, alternating with the milk mix in 2 parts.

-- Bake for about 1 1/4 hours. (when it's done, a toothpick inserted into the centre should come out clean)
+- Bake for about 1 1/4 hours.
+The loaf is done when the centre is firm and a toothpick inserted into the centre of the cake comes out clean.

 Adapted from the Joy of Cooking